 The Otway Basin has experienced rainfall well above average while flows remain high as was observed last season.
 The Barwon system has experienced slightly above average rainfall for the late winter and early spring.
 Winterfill licences on the Barwon, Leigh and Moorabool rivers have been able to access their full allocation.
-Restrictions on both the Barwon and Moorabool rivers will be managed closely to align with environmental releases so that extraction does not impact water for the environment while environmental releases do not distort rosters and restrictions.
+Restrictions on the upper reaches of the Barwon River above Birregurra will be managed to align with environmental releases from the West Barwon dam for summer flow augmentations.
+Restrictions on the lower reaches of the Moorabool River below Lal Lal Reservoir will take into account any environmental releases for either summer or winter flow augmentation.